Free BIRP Note Templates for Mental Health Professionals

 What are BIRP Notes?

 A BIRP note is a documentation format that covers 4 areas: Behavior, Intervention, Response, and Plan.
 It gives a framework for recording observations, actions, responses, future sessions, and other essential information during client interactions.
-This note-taking structure is used in psychiatry, psychology, counseling, and similar fields to ensure comprehensive recordkeeping and streamline information-sharing among health providers.
+This note-taking structure is used in psychiatry, psychology, counseling, and similar fields to ensure comprehensive recordkeeping and streamlined information-sharing among health providers.

 Benefits of Using Them